Equality, Diversity & Inclusion

-We foster diversity of people, but commonality of purpose
+We foster diversity of people and commonality of purpose

-The business case for diversity and equality in executive recruitment is well documented.
+The business case for Equality, Diversity and Inclusion (ED&I) in executive recruitment is well documented.
 Treating people fairly and equally, while embracing diversity has a positive business impact.
-Organisations whose people and leadership teams’ best reflect and represent their customer base and communities are reporting greater market competitiveness, innovation, enhanced sustainability and employee engagement.
+Organisations whose people and leadership teams best reflect and represent their customer base and communities are reporting greater market competitiveness, innovation, enhanced sustainability and greater employee engagement.

-For diversity and equality to be achieved, organisations need to retain their diverse talent and have access to diverse talent pools externally.
-We work with our clients to understand their needs and formulate non-discriminatory role profiles, while building diverse talent pools from which we can draw.
-The key areas of focus include increasing the proportion of women and broadening ethnic diversity.
+For diversity and equality to be achieved, organisations need to recruit, attract and retain diverse talent.
+Therefore access to diverse talent is vital.
+We work with our clients to understand their needs, help them to access diverse talent pools and challenge them on their practices to ensure an inclusive process.

-“In 2016, 36% of our board appointments were women.
-We recognise the important role we play in supporting chairs and nominations committees as they take steps to increase the proportion of women on their boards”
+“In 2020, over 60% of our board appointments were women.
+We recognise the important role we play in supporting chairs and nominations committees as they take steps to increase the diversity of their boards”

 Board succession planning

-We support chairs and their nomination committees in developing medium-term succession plans that identify the balance of experience and skills that they will need to recruit, over the next two to three years, to maximise board effectiveness.
-This time frame allows a broader view to be established by looking at the whole board, not individual hires; this facilitates increased flexibility in candidate specifications.
+We support Chairs and their Nomination Committees in developing Board succession plans that identify the balance of experience and skills that they will need to recruit, both in the case of short term, unexpected need and in the medium to long term.
+These plans take into account board effectiveness reviews and the outcomes of a skills gap analysis.
+This allows a broader view to be established by looking at the whole board, not individual hire considerations; this facilitates increased flexibility when designing candidate specifications and thus greater diversity of thought.

-We support nominations committees, CEOs and CHROs in developing clear, appropriate targets for enhancing diversity in senior executive roles and in developing plans to strengthen the pipeline of diverse candidates.
+We also support Nominations Committees, CEOs and Chief People officers in developing clear, appropriate targets for enhancing diversity in senior executive roles and in developing plans to strengthen the pipeline of diverse candidates.

-When taking a specific brief, we look at the overall board or senior executive composition and, in the context of the business's agreed aspirational goals on gender balance and diversity more broadly, explore with our client if recruiting women and/or ethnically diverse individuals is a priority on this occasion.
+When taking a specific brief, we look at the overall board or senior executive composition and, in the context of the business's agreed aspirational goals on gender balance and diversity more broadly, explore with our client if recruiting women and/or ethnically diverse individuals is a priority.

-When presenting longlists, we ensure that at least 30% of the candidates are women - and, if not, we explicitly justify why we are convinced that there are no other qualified female options, by demonstrating the scope and rigour of our research.
-We also ensure that shortlists are appropriately reflective of the longlist, discussing with clients each woman on the longlist and aiming to have at least one woman whom we would ‘strongly recommend’ that our client should meet.
-We also discuss and agree with the client and meet specific targets for ethnic diversity on the longlist.
+When presenting longlists, we ensure that at least 40% of the candidates are women and we meet our specific targets for ethnic diversity - and, if not, we explicitly justify why we are convinced that there are no other qualified options, by demonstrating the scope and rigour of our research.
+We also ensure that shortlists are appropriately reflective of the longlist, discussing with clients each diverse candidate on the longlist and aiming to have at least two woman and one ethnically diverse candidate whom we would strongly recommend that our client should meet.

 Supporting candidate selection